adham94/smtp-spring-apachecamel-sql2csv/smtp-spring-apachecamel-sql2csv/ReadMe.txt

 1. Set JAVA_HOME and ANT_HOME in system variable.
 Note: Download and Install the JAVA and ANT if not exists.

 2. Open the command prompt and run as administrator.
-Type cd to <Drive>\ SpringBootConsoleAppApacheCamelSQLToCSV , and run the following command > ant distribute .
+Go to <Drive>\ SpringBootConsoleAppApacheCamelSQLToCSV , and run the following command > ant distribute .

 3. *JAR file created.

-4. Edit and execute the query to DB to create email table.
+4. Execute the query to DB to create email table.

 5. Edit the .bat file
 Note: <Drive>\springboot\apachecamel-sql2csv_csi-report\jar\SpringBootConsoleAppApacheCamelSQLToCSV.jar

-6. Run the jar file with batch file and verify the log file.
+6. Run the batch file to run the jar file.

+7. Verify the log file.